'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.-Edgar Allan Poe

 I was not stupefied-for you see, I knew who he was, before he removed his spectacles and top hat.
 I had known ever since I left the Police Station earlier.
 I had not informed Galloway, because I did not want to jeopardise the daring plan that I sought to execute, with absolute precision.

-'I should have known that you would ultimately solve this case, with your unbending persistence, but you forget one thing, I shall be found incompetent to stand trial, and I shall be interned in an asylum, where I shall escape anew', he said those poignant words, as he laughed incessantly.
+'I should have known that you would ultimately solve this case, with your unbending persistence inspector, but you forget one thing, I shall be found incompetent to stand trial, and I shall be interned in an asylum, where I shall escape anew', he said those poignant words, as he laughed incessantly.

 'Perhaps you are correct, but I assure you that I shall be there to arrest you if so', I asseverated as I stood eye to eye with him.